Eclipsedclaw/GramsAnalysis/analogDiscoveryPatternGenerator/README.md

 ## Usage

-Simply run the executable in the build directory `ad2_test [voltage]`.
-This example will set the output voltage to the specified value(argument) for 1 sec.
+Simply run the executable in the build directory `ad2_test`.